opencog/opencog/opencog/dynamics/experiment/README.md

 - Implementing Forgetting of atoms based on a threshold of memory for the atomspace

-Once we are we satisfied with the behaviour of the ECAN system, we might extend the experiment to see how interaction with other opencog agents works out.
+Once we are satisfied with the behaviour of the ECAN system, we might extend the experiment to see how interaction with other opencog agents works out.